-Within our supply chain, where our highest risk of slavery and human trafficking exists, suppliers are evaluated annually by a third party to understand Human Rights risk which includes Modern Slavery risk factors.
+Within our supply chain, where our highest risk of slavery and human trafficking exists, suppliers are evaluated by a third party to understand Human Rights risk, which includes Modern Slavery risk factors.
 BD recognizes that our highest risk suppliers are likely to be found in countries and industries cited for having the highest prevalence of modern slavery and human trafficking rights violations.

-Those suppliers that are highest risk and/or key BD suppliers are prioritized for more detailed assessment via a third-party administered desktop audit, review by Responsible Sourcing Operating Committee, and/or full in-person audits depending on the level of risk identified.
+Those suppliers that are highest risk and/or key BD suppliers are prioritized for more detailed assessment via a third-party administered desktop audit, review by Responsible Sourcing Operating Committee, and/or full in-person audits, depending on the level of risk identified.

 These desktop audits specifically address key Labor and Human Rights practices and ask suppliers to show documentation that these practices are put in place effectively.
 A third-party expert reviews this documentation to ensure a non-biased evaluation.
-As suppliers are identified as high risk, our Responsible Sourcing Operating Committee, consisting of multifunctional representatives tasked with oversight of the BD Human Rights Due Diligence in the Supply Chain efforts, works to engage across the company to support the review and remediation of risks or known issues identified within the identified supplier.
-If a supplier receives an unacceptable score on their desktop audit, BD will evaluate results through this Responsible Sourcing Operating committee to determine the best path for further engagement.
-This may include the assignment and review of corrective actions, in-person human rights focused audits, or remediation as necessary.
-As part of our continuous improvement plan for our human rights efforts we aim for all BD suppliers to complete a desktop audit over the long term.

-Newly-acquired operations are prioritized for review to ensure that they meet BD expectations and policy requirements.
+BD started our initial desktop audits in FY'2020 and has continued to roll these audits to key and/or high-risk suppliers.
+As part of our continuous improvement plan for our human rights efforts, we aim for all BD suppliers to complete a desktop audit over the long term.

 In addition to our human rights due diligence activities, BD performs announced on-site audits of our suppliers which focus on supplier quality.
 These are performed by both BD associates and third parties.
-All BD associates performing these audits are trained in identifying human rights violations and are expected to report any instances, if found (details below).
+All BD associates performing these audits are trained in identifying human rights violations and are expected to report any instances, if found (details in the Reporting/Grievance Mechanism section, below).

-BD is also engaged in long-term mapping of our supply chain.
+BD is also engaged in a long-term mapping of our supply chain.
 The first priority in this mapping is on our critical Tier 1 suppliers.
-This helps us to better understand the risks across our wider supply chain and to appropriately respond to these risks in order to remediate them.
-Additionally, BD has invested in technology that will map multiple tiers of the supply chain and will seek to gain visibility back to material source where possible.
+This helps us to better understand the risks across our wider supply chain and appropriately respond to these risks in order to remediate them.
+Additionally BD has invested in technology that will map multiple tiers of the supply chain and will seek to gain visibility back to material source where possible.